polkadot-developers/knowledgebase/current/getting-started/glossary.md

 ## Finality

 A part of consensus dealing with making a progression be irreversible.
-If a block is finalised, then any real-world repercussions can be effected.
+If a block is finalised, then any real-world repercussions can be affected.
 The consensus algorithm must guarantee that finalised blocks never need reverting.

 One example of a work in progress provable finality gadget is being used in Polkadot: